sloganking/desk-talk/README.md

 `desk-talk` will now record every time you hold down the ptt-key, and type what you spoke every time you release it.

+> [!NOTE]
+>
+> You can manage your OpenAI API keys at https://platform.openai.com/api-keys
 ## Other Usage

 ### Special Keys